The flexibility of BVI company law makes the BVI a popular jurisdiction for project finance transactions.

-A broad variety of sponsors and lenders participate, as dictated by onshore counsel.
+A broad variety of sponsors and lenders participate, dictated by onshore counsel.
 Participants typically include institutional lending banks, private equity firms, infrastructure companies and government-owned development agencies.

-Conyers Dill & Pearman has acted for the past ten years in connection with, inter alia, the group restructuring, listing on the NYC, extension of the local lease of the plant, financing and take-private transactions.
+Conyers Dill & Pearman has acted for the past ten years in connection with, inter alia, the group restructuring, listing on the NYSE, extension of the local lease of the plant, financing and take-private transactions.

 The BVI is a leading tax-neutral jurisdiction through which to structure international project finance transactions.
 The BVI is a British overseas territory and, as such, the UK is responsible for the BVI’s external affairs and security; otherwise, the BVI is self-governing.